Sen. Bob Menendez and wife, Nadine, face arraignment for latest obstruction charges

 They remained silent as they entered Manhattan federal court Monday to be arraigned on new corruption charges.

-The allegations this time include obstructing the corruption and bribery investigation into a years-long scheme in which the senator allegedly traded his political influence to benefit Egyptian government officials and for allegedly accepting gold bars, cash and a luxury car from three businessmen seeking favors.
+The allegations, this time, include obstructing the corruption and bribery investigation into a years-long scheme in which the senator allegedly traded his political influence to benefit Egyptian government officials and allegedly accepted gold bars, cash and a luxury car from three businessmen seeking favors.

 Jose Uribe, one of the businessmen who was charged, recently pleaded guilty, admitting to a judge he gave the senator's wife a car to influence him.